posted August 08, 2022

 How to Make Sonoran Hot Dogs

-Here’s how you can make your very own delicious hot dog at home:
+Now that I have whet your appetite talking about this amazing hot dog, it’s time to get cooking!
+Here’s how you can make your very own delicious hot dog at home.

 - Heat up that grill!
 Preheat your grill for two-zone cooking (one side with indirect heat and one side with direct heat) with an overall temperature around 375-400 degrees F.

 - Prep the hot dogs.
-Wrap each hot dog with a strip of bacon, making sure to tuck the end of each piece in so they don’t unravel while on the grill.
+Wrap each hot dog with a strip of bacon, tucking the end of each piece in so they don’t unravel while on the grill.

 - Grill the buns.
 Cut a slit in the bolillo buns to make a pocket for the hot dog and toppings.
 Place the buns slit side down on the grill and grill for 15-30 seconds.

 - Assemble your hot dog.
 Remove the buns and hot dogs from the grill.
-Assemble each hot dog by adding beans, avocado, homemade Smoked Salsa (or whatever salsa you have on hand), red onions, sour cream, Cotija cheese, cilantro, Candied Jalapenos (this recipe is available on my site!).
+Assemble each hot dog and top with beans, avocado, homemade Smoked Salsa (or whatever salsa you have on hand), red onions, sour cream (or mayo and mustard), Cotija cheese, cilantro, and Candied Jalapenos (this recipe is available on my site!).
 Serve the hot dog with lime wedges.

 More Hot Dog Recipes